ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         -   If prefix is "const", then suffix MUST use case sensitive full string matching.

+        -   If prefix is "pattern", then suffix MUST use full string [Pattern Matching](#pattern-matching) to match input.

-        -   If prefix is "glob", then suffix MUST use full string Glob pattern matching.
+        -   If prefix is "split_pattern", then the full suffix MUST use full string [Pattern Matching](#pattern-matching) on each full substring from splitting the cooresponding Passport Visa Object field value that is being compared by the ";" character.
+If any one full substring matches, then the Condition Clause field has found a match.

+            -   For example: a Condition Clause field value of "split_pattern:123,https:%2F%2Fexample?.org" will match a Passport Visa Object field value of "001,https::%2F%2Fexample1.org;123,https::%2F%2Fexample2.org;456,https::%2F%2Fexample3.org" because this comparison value will be split into:
+                ```
+                [
+                  "001,https::%2F%2Fexample1.org",
+                  "123,https::%2F%2Fexample2.org",
+                  "456,https::%2F%2Fexample3.org"
+                ]
+                ```
+                and the second entry in that list is a match using the Pattern Matching definition with `123,https:%2F%2Fexample?.org` as the
+                pattern to use.

         -   If prefix is unknown or unsupported, then the Condition Clause must fail to match.